gaoyuanliang/depressed_activity_dashboard/README.md

-# Deep Depression Detector
+# Depression Activity Dashboard

-Building a deep depression detector to detect the mental depression status from a person's activity data.
+Building a Kibana dashboard to analyze the activity sensor data collected from patients suffering from depression.

+The data introduction is at https://datasets.simula.no/depresjon/

 ## Instillation

-### Instilling Elasticsearch
+### Instilling Elasticsearch and Kibana

 ```bash
 wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-6.7.1.tar.gz